celo-org/make-crypto-mobile-hackathon/Early_Access_Game_NFT/Readme.md

 - Christian, Developer

 #### Project Description
+This is a marketplace for NFT Tokens.
 New games often are available as early access.
 In this phase the game finished, but a fan community can be build and the game designer get already an income.
 NFTs are a good way to finance game development but also give the fans the ability to show up they founded the game.

+The marketplace itself is a building block for a login solution, where user get openidconnect login if they own an nft.

 #### Summary
 The marketplace allows game makers deploy contracts and mint NFT Tokens.